 - regular intoxication or drunkenness during working hours;

 - any act detrimental to the honour or reputation of any person, performed during working hours, as well as physical violence practised under the same conditions, except in the case of legitimate defence;

-- any acts detrimental to the honor or reputation of the employer or ranking superiors or physical violence against them, except in the case of legitimate defence; and
+- any acts detrimental to the honour or reputation of the employer or ranking superiors or physical violence against them, except in the case of legitimate defence; and

 - constant gambling.

-Finally, despite the fact that the basic rights upon termination will be the same for the executive as it is for any employee, this does not mean that employers will still have a special concern when it comes to executive termination being one of them the possibility of obtaining a full release and avoid future disputes in court.
+Finally, despite the fact that the basic rights upon termination will be the same for the executive as they are for any employee, this does not mean that employers will still have a special concern when it comes to executive termination being one of the possibilities for obtaining a full release and avoid future disputes in court.